Your Book-Coaching Journey

 + What kind of focus on the publishing world and market does the program have?

-Insight on the market and publishing world is woven through each course in the certification program.
+While our forthcoming master classes on how to help fiction and nonfiction writers prepare to pitch will touch very directly on the market, insight on the market and publishing world is woven through each course in the Training and Certification Program.
 Our philsophy at Author Accelerator is extremely market-focused, because we believe that every writer wants to be read.
 The writing process does not come full circle until a reader gets involved.
 However, we make no guarantees or promises of a writer's success.
 We are not teaching people how to write best-sellers, but we're always focused on the market and what it's demanding, because we think that helps writers seek excellence.

 We also believe that this focus on the market gives coaches and writers a language to be able to talk about audience, and to think of the book they are working on as being in the marketplace one day.
 Based on the notion that each writer wants a reader, they therefore need to know who that reader is and write for that reader.
 Our approach does the hard work of starting to balance the story that is in the writers' heart with what the market, and their reader, will demand.